Resume Tips

 Key Takeaways:

-- Start your resume with an unambiguous objective statement.
+- Your resume should begin with a clear objective statement.

-- Customize your resume for each job application.
+- Make sure you tailor your resume for each job application.

 - Emphasize transferable skills.